 There are thousands of reasons to visit New York City.
-At the top of that list stands maybe the most important; the Food!
+At the top of that list stands maybe the most important: the Food!
 New York City offers the best of everything.
 Every culture, every ethnic group, is represented in all of New York City’s five boroughs.
-However, there are certain foods that are simply just pure New York.
-In every borough of New York City from Manhattan through Queens, Brooklyn, The Bronx, Staten Island, and towards Westchester, Nassau and Suffolk counties, the glory of the New York Delicatessen stands in service to millions of hungry New Yorkers.
+However, certain foods are just pure New York.
+In every borough of New York City, from Manhattan through Queens, Brooklyn, The Bronx, Staten Island, and towards Westchester, Nassau, and Suffolk counties, the glory of the New York Delicatessen stands in service to millions of hungry New Yorkers.
 New York Delicatessens do most of their business during breakfast and lunch hours.
-Bacon, egg and cheese on a roll for breakfast and pretty much any meat you can think of, on any type of bread for lunch.
+Bacon, egg, and cheese on a roll for breakfast and pretty much any meat you can think of on any bread for lunch.

-You are getting a heavily stuffed sandwich filled with meat that as Katz’s Delicatessen describes as taking 30 days to cure as opposed to their competitions 36 hour curing period.
-This is not just some gimmicky promotional selling point, You can really taste the difference.
-It is an amazing sandwich.
+You are getting a heavily stuffed sandwich filled with meat that Katz’s Delicatessen describes as taking 30 days to cure instead of their competition’s 36-hour curing period.
+This is not just some gimmicky promotional selling point; You can taste the difference.
+It is a fantastic sandwich.
 The meat is incredibly tender and easy to chew.
 The pastrami is graced with just the right amount of spice.
-Its quality meat cooked perfectly.
-It simply doe not get any better.
+Its quality meat is cooked perfectly.
+It simply does not get any better.
 Also included with the sandwich is a large helping of pickles bathed in a garlic oil glaze that will transport you to pickle heaven.
-A place where no pickels are left uneaten.
+A place where no pickles are left uneaten.
 You will understand once you take your first bite.

 Katz’s Delicatessen History